 If the supply line is dripping, you’ll see water pooling on the floor near the toilet.
 To find the leak, run your fingers or a rag along all the connections of the supply line.

 Whether you decide to do the repair yourself or call a plumber for help, it’s good to have an overview before the work gets underway.
-Remember to turn off the water before starting work.
+Remember to turn off the water before doing any work.

-Toilet Supply Line Leak at the Fill Valve
+Toilet Water Supply Line Leak at the Fill Valve

 The bottom of the toilet tank has a hole for the fill valve.
 This valve replenishes the supply of water to the tank after a flush.
 There are two nuts near the fill valve.

 - The supply line nut: The supply line itself also has a nut that attaches to the valve.
 Try tightening this nut with your hand, then carefully tighten it a little more with a wrench.
-These nuts are sometimes easily damaged, so be careful.
-If the nut is damaged or the leak continues, you can install a new supply line.
+These nuts can be easily damaged, so be careful when you tighten.
+If the nut is damaged or the leak persists, you can install a new toilet water supply line.
 A supply line generally costs less than $10.